 8. Excess Vitamin A And Selenium

 Every person should get the right dose of vitamins and minerals.
 If you take supplements, you should not overdo it.
-Research indicates that excess amount of vitamin A and selenium in the body can cause your leg hair to fall out (11).
+Research indicates that excess amounts of vitamin A and selenium in the body can cause your leg hair to fall out (11).

 Some strands may break away a few months after you were exposed to stressful circumstances.
 This is known as telogen effluvium.